AmiratYannis/TodoList/front/README.md

 ### Compiles and hot-reloads for development

-Before run front-end, you have to run back-end on another terminal in folder back by using this following command:
+Before run front-end, you have to run back-end developped in Node JS on another terminal in folder back by using this following command:

 ```
 npm run dev
 ```

-And then you can run the same command on folder front to run the  apps of todo-list.
+And then you can run the same command on folder front to run the full  ap of todo-list.

 ### Compiles and minifies for production